the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 }
 ```

-In practice, static data members are not located in public access, but const or constexpr(makes implicitly inline and const) static data members can be put in public access.
+In practice, static data members are not located in public access, but const or constexpr static data members can be put in public access.

 ## Static Member Functions